alpsify/lychen/README.md

 ## Technologies

-We strive to use the best technologies available for each purpose. **We are not driven by trends** 🦄
+We strive to use the best and most accessible technologies available for every purpose. **We are not driven by trends** 🦄

+**We try to find a compromise between the advantages of a technology, its complexity, and the skills required to develop with it.
+This ensures that the project remains accessible to all contributors.**

 Each technology is carefully chosen to ensure maintainability, developer skill improvement and satisfaction, scalability, and performance.